thingsboard/thingsboard-client-sdk/README.md

 Additionally, the size passed in the template list of the `Shared_Attribute_Callback` or `Attribute_Request_Callback` class, should be the same as the `ThingsBoardSized` class template list.
 If it isn't, it will not be possible to call the internal methods.

-Therefore, the only thing that needs to be done is to increase the size accordingly, if it exceeds 5, in both `Shared_Attribute_Callback` or `Attribute_Request_Callback` and `ThingsBoardSized` class template list to the amount of attributes we want to subscribe or request.
+Therefore, the only thing that needs to be done is to increase the size accordingly.

-The solution is to use `ThingsBoardSized` class instead of `ThingsBoard`.
-See **Dynamic ThingsBoard usage** above if the usage of `MaxAttributes`, should be replaced with a growing vector inside `Shared_Attribute_Callback` and `Attribute_Request_Callback` class instead.

 ```cpp
 // Initialize underlying client, used to establish a connection